 This is the second half of the thought… since OSS is COTS (commercial off-the-shelf), it should be considered, alongside other COTS.
 It is unfair (and illegal) discrimination to exclude OSS.
-I judge this statement follows Hellekson’s law – the statement being made is specific to OSS, and addresses a real divergence of the then-standard practice from what the law requires.
+I judge that this statement follows Hellekson’s law – the statement being made is specific to OSS, and addresses a real divergence of the then-standard practice from what the law requires.

 (1) There are positive aspects of OSS that should be considered when conducting market research on software for DoD use, such as: